-This is a prescribed format of songs, prayers, and readings that focuses our attention upward toward Christ in unity rather than on individual expression.
+This is a prescribed format of songs, prayers and readings that focuses on unity in Christ rather than individual expression.
 The renowned Anglican scholar, C. S. Lewis, compared ordered worship to learning to dance.
-At first, we focus on the steps, conscious of each movement, and initially we are not yet really dancing.
-As we learn the steps, we find joy in the dance because we know the steps by heart and can enjoy the movement and the moment.
+At first, we focus on the steps, conscious of each movement and thus, initially, we are not yet really dancing.
+As we learn the steps, we begin to be free to dance, because we know the steps by heart and can enjoy both the movement and the moment.
 The pattern we have learned for dancing helps us to coordinate with others dancing with us, and move in one motion.

-Having a worship routine is not to stifle the Holy Spirit or to limit us, but is a pattern that frees us to join as one voice in praise to God and "dance" together in God's presence.
-Ordered worship, when shared, is a visible sign of unity with other Christians around the world, and even from the past, in the "dance" of the liturgy.
+Having a routine of worship is not created to stifle the Holy Spirit or to limit us; instead it frees us to join together as one voice in praise to God.
+It gives us a pattern by which we can together "dance" in God's presence.
+Ordered worship, when shared, is a visible sign of unity with other Christians around the world and even from the past, in the "dance" of the liturgy.
 The service becomes the work of the people that draws all who are present into the act of worshipping the one, true, holy God.

-While there are specific roles for deacons, priests, and bishops, all God's children are invited to engage in prayer and worship as one voice and one heart.
+While there are specific roles for bishops, priests, and deacons, all God's children are invited to engage in prayer and worship as one voice and one heart.
 Although a priest usually coordinates and leads worship, he does so as the "presider" who guides, not as the "performer" who presents.
-As we, the Body of Christ, gather to worship, it is through all of our prayers, songs and readings, and sacraments that we offer ourselves to God for His glory!
+As we, the Body of Christ, gather to worship, it is in all of our prayers, songs and readings, and sacraments that we offer ourselves to God for His glory!